Case Interview Examples: 100+ Free Practice Cases (2026)

 Most successful candidates complete between 30 and 50 practice cases before their interviews.
 Quality matters more than quantity.
 It is better to do 30 cases with focused feedback than 80 cases without reflection.
 Start with solo practice, move to partner practice, and consider 2 to 3 coaching sessions to break through any plateaus.

 Some are and some are not.
-Cases sourced from actual consulting interviews tend to be high quality and realistic.
-Cases written by MBA students can be hit or miss in terms of difficulty, realism, and solution quality.
-We recommend prioritizing cases published directly by consulting firms (McKinsey, BCG, Bain, Deloitte) before using casebook cases.
+Cases sourced from actual consulting interviews tend to be high quality and realistic, while cases written by MBA students can be hit or miss in difficulty and solution quality.
+Prioritize cases published directly by consulting firms like McKinsey, BCG, Bain, and Deloitte before using casebook cases.
 Once you have exhausted the firm-provided examples, casebooks are a great supplementary resource.

 The most common types are profitability cases, market entry cases, and market sizing questions.
-Together, these three types account for roughly 60% to 70% of all case interviews at top consulting firms, according to data from Glassdoor interview reviews.
+In my experience as a Bain interviewer, these three types make up the majority of first round case interviews at top consulting firms.
 Other common types include M&A, pricing, growth strategy, and operations cases.

 Nearly all strategy consulting firms use some form of case interview, including McKinsey, BCG, Bain, Deloitte, LEK, Oliver Wyman, Kearney, and Roland Berger.
-Some firms also use written cases, group cases, or chatbot-based cases in addition to the traditional one-on-one format.
-A few boutique firms and non-strategy consulting practices may use different interview formats, but case interviews remain the industry standard for management consulting.
+Some firms also use written cases, group case interviews, or chatbot-based cases in addition to the traditional one-on-one format.
+Case interviews remain the industry standard for management consulting hiring.

 Everything You Need to Land a Consulting Offer